Space Explorer Web App

 Google Login - end user grant consent for login

-Space Explorer Web App - UX
+Space Explorer Web App Screens

 CAVEATS AND TIPS